tylermaginnis/AutomatedInsuranceFraudDetectionSystem/README.md

 ### Frontend Interface
 - **Dashboard**: Develops a web dashboard using .Net MVC (C#) and HTML/JavaScript to display the results of the fraud detection process, including visualizations of flagged claims and their associated fraud scores.
-- **Claim Submission Interface**: Includes a form for submitting new claims, which are processed by the backend and scored for fraud risk.

 ## Key Technologies